 Earlier, on all three Cruisers lookouts had been posted to scan the sea for periscopes or any other indication of a U-Boat presence but no such reports had been received and so Captain Drummond believing his ship had hit a mine ordered the other Cruisers to close and take off survivors.
 Captain Wilmot Nicholson aboard the Hogue, a cautious man by nature reluctantly agreed and pulling her alongside began to lower its boats.

-He believed that he had manoeuvred the Hogue into a position where the wreck of the Aboukir would protected it from any possible U-Boat attack but thirty minutes after being struck she suddenly turned-turtle and sank taking 527 men with her.
-The Hogue was now exposed.
+He believed that he had manoeuvred the Hogue into a position where the wreck of the Aboukir would protect it from any possible U-Boat attack but thirty minutes after being struck she suddenly turned-turtle and sank taking 527 men with her leaving the Hogue exposed.

 Captain Weddingen who had been manoeuvring U-9 frantically was caught unawares when a sudden weight loss, the result of the two torpedoes he had just fired caused the U-9 to surface.

 Vulnerable on the surface Weddingen frantically issued orders for her to dive while the Cressy aware at last that they were under attack by a submarine opened fire and tried to ram the U-9 before she again disappeared beneath the surface but failed to damage her.

 Perhaps believing they had sunk or at least frightened off the U-9, the Cressy, in a barely credible act given what had just occurred now also stopped to pick up survivors.

 At 07.15 she was struck by a torpedo and again by another fifteen minutes later which caused her to capsize.
 She was to remain upside down in the water for a further 25 minutes before she too sank taking 560 men with her.

 Dutch fishing vessels in the vicinity now refused to close and help those struggling in the water for fear of attack.